What are the IT outsourcing trends to look out for in 2024? Take note of what’s trending today and what we need to look out for in the coming months.

 Even though blockchain is a comprehensive security measure, it is not immune to hacking.
 Decentralized apps have a better line of defense compared to other cybersecurity measures.
 Hackers will need to extend their efforts to alter the chain of blockchain networks.

-More companies are looking at similar platforms to incorporate it into their services or products.
+More companies are looking at similar platforms to incorporate them into their services or products.
 They find that when more people use blockchain services, the more secure it becomes.
 This explains the need for experts in the field with decentralized apps (dApps) and software engineering in cryptography projects.

 Currently, blockchain professionals are scarce, especially in dApps and NFTs.
 Outsourcing companies can hire these experts or train those who want to diversify their skill set.